eea/eionet.contreg/deprecated/README.md

 ### 3.1 Unit tests

 When you ran the above command you probably noticed that it ran the unit tests.
+These are designed to not require any external assets such as a database, mail server etc. It is safe to run them.
 In case you don't want to, you can add `-Dmaven.test.skip=true` argument.

 ## 4. Import CR database creation scripts